-'Students in Ho Chi Minh City have too little Tet holiday', that is a familiar saying of many students, teachers and parents in Ho Chi Minh City recently.
-This year, students in the city only have 9 days off for Tet, instead of 16 days like last year.
+"Students in Ho Chi Minh City have too little Tet holiday," is a familiar saying among many students, teachers, and parents in Ho Chi Minh City recently.
+This year, students in the city only get 9 days off for Tet, instead of 16 days like last year.

-"Tet holiday is too short, I dare not go back to my hometown"
+"The Lunar New Year holiday is too short, I don't dare go back to my hometown."

-There are less than 2 months left until Lunar New Year 2025, but in the cold weather, students in Ho Chi Minh City are eagerly waiting for Tet to come.
-However, according to the announced Tet holiday schedule, students in Ho Chi Minh City will have 9 days off this year, from December 26 to January 5 of the lunar calendar.
-This makes many students, parents, and teachers disappointed because it is "too little".
+With less than two months until the 2025 Lunar New Year, students in Ho Chi Minh City are eagerly anticipating the holiday despite the chilly weather.
+However, according to the announced holiday schedule, students in Ho Chi Minh City will have only 9 days off this year, from the 26th day of the 12th lunar month to the 5th day of the 1st lunar month.
+This has left many students, parents, and teachers feeling disappointed because it's "too short."

-Ho Chi Minh City students at the festival to learn about traditional New Year
+Students in Ho Chi Minh City participate in a festival to learn about traditional Vietnamese New Year celebrations.

 PHOTO: DAO NGOC THACH

-Students also hope to return to their hometowns with their parents and grandparents, to rest after months of stressful studying.
-"But this year, the Tet holiday is too short, so my family probably won't be able to return to their hometowns.
-Because train and plane tickets are expensive, and we can only return for so few days, and we won't have time to do anything before we're worried about going back to the city," this female student shared.
+Students also look forward to returning to their hometowns with their parents and grandparents, to rest after months of stressful studying.
+"But this year the Tet holiday is too short, so my family probably won't go back home.
+Because train, bus, and plane tickets are expensive, and we only get to go home for a few days, we won't have time to enjoy ourselves before we have to worry about returning to the city," this female student shared.

-"This year, the Tet holiday for students and teachers in Ho Chi Minh City is from December 26 to January 5, these are the peak days for Tet flight tickets.
-I checked the airfare and found it very high, many routes are already fully booked.
-Not to mention this year there is no December 30, only December 29 of the lunar calendar, so Tet feels shorter.
-I am also wondering whether I should go back to my hometown or not," the teacher confided.
+"This year, the Tet holiday for students and teachers in Ho Chi Minh City runs from the 26th of the 12th lunar month to the 5th of the 1st lunar month.
+These are peak days for Tet flight tickets.
+I've checked the prices and they're very high; many routes are already fully booked.
+Not to mention, this year there's no 30th of the 12th lunar month, only the 29th, so Tet feels shorter.
+I'm also very hesitant about whether I should go back to my hometown or not," the teacher confided.

-"Buying a plane ticket for 24 million VND just to stay home for 5 days of Tet"
+"I bought a 24 million VND plane ticket just to be able to stay home for 5 days during Tet."

-Lunar New Year is always the most special holiday of the year for Vietnamese people, because more than the days of reunion with relatives and family, Lunar New Year has great value in preserving culture, maintaining the traditional beauty of the nation, educating children about many good things about the country and homeland.
-Therefore, many people believe that no matter how much they can return to their hometown on normal days, it is not as good as the Lunar New Year holiday of reunion and family reunion.
+Tet Nguyen Dan (Lunar New Year) is always the most special holiday of the year for Vietnamese people.
+More than just a time for reunion with loved ones and family, Tet Nguyen Dan holds immense value in preserving culture, safeguarding traditional values, and educating children about their country and homeland.
+Therefore, many believe that no matter how often they return home on ordinary days, nothing compares to the reunion and togetherness during Tet Nguyen Dan.

 PHOTO: DAO NGOC THACH

-Mr. Van Nguyen (character's name has been changed), a teacher at a high school in Ho Chi Minh City, from Nam Dinh, after much consideration, booked a ticket to return home on December 27th despite the high airfare because "for many years now, my wife and I have not been able to return home for Tet, we promised our children that we would let them return home to celebrate Tet with their grandparents, so now we cannot not return".
-The Tet holiday is only 9 days, so Mr. Van Nguyen said that the upcoming holiday will be very busy.
-Returning home on the 27th of Tet, he went to the airport early in the morning on the 4th to fly back to Ho Chi Minh City, the whole family of 3 members spent nearly 23 million VND on airfare just to be home for 5 days of Tet.
+Mr. Van Nguyen (name changed), a high school teacher in Ho Chi Minh City, originally from Nam Dinh province , after much consideration, booked his flight home on the 27th of the 12th lunar month despite the high airfare because "for many years, my wife and I haven't been able to go home for Tet (Lunar New Year).
+We promised our children that they would come home to celebrate Tet with their grandparents, so now we can't not go."
+With only 9 days of Tet holiday, Mr. Van Nguyen said he will be very rushed during the upcoming break.
+He returned home on the 27th of Tet and was at the airport early on the 4th to fly back to Ho Chi Minh City.
+His family of three spent nearly 23 million VND on airfare just to be home for 5 days during Tet.

-Comments on Thanh Nien Online , the majority of opinions are that students should have more Tet holidays.
-Especially in large, modern cities with a large immigrant population like Ho Chi Minh City, students should have longer Tet holidays, creating conditions for students far from home to return to their hometowns to visit grandparents and relatives, connect with family, and understand the national culture.
-This also helps stimulate tourism, reducing pressure on train and plane ticket prices near Tet.
+Comments on Thanh Nien Online show that the vast majority believe the Lunar New Year holiday for students should be extended.
+Especially in large, modern cities with a high concentration of migrant workers, such as Ho Chi Minh City, students should be given a longer holiday to allow those from out of town to return home to visit their grandparents and relatives, reconnect with family, and learn about their national culture.
+This would also help stimulate tourism and reduce pressure on train, bus, and plane ticket prices during the days leading up to Tet.

-Thanh Nien Online raises the question, in reality, students need to ensure 35 weeks of actual study in a year, so is it possible to reduce summer vacation days to increase Tet vacation days, without affecting the number of actual study weeks of students?
-Participating in this survey, 92% of readers wanted to 'reduce summer vacation days and increase Tet vacation days for students'.
+Thanh Nien Online raises the question: In reality, students need to ensure 35 weeks of actual schooling per year.
+So, is it possible to reduce summer vacation days and increase Tet holiday days without affecting the number of actual school weeks for students?
+In this survey, 92% of readers expressed a desire to 'reduce summer vacation days and increase Tet holiday days for students'.

-The survey was launched on Thanh Nien Online on November 1, 2024 and was conducted in the context of many provinces and cities announcing the 2025 Lunar New Year holiday schedule for students.
-Many provinces and cities will give students 12 days off; students in Ho Chi Minh City will have 9 days off for the 2025 Lunar New Year (7 days less than last year).
+The survey began on Thanh Nien Online on November 1, 2024, and was conducted in the context of many provinces and cities announcing the Lunar New Year holiday schedule for students in 2025.
+Many provinces and cities are giving students a 12-day holiday; students in Ho Chi Minh City will have a 9-day Lunar New Year holiday in 2025 (7 days less than last year).

 Source: https://thanhnien.vn/hoc-sinh-phu-huynh-giao-vien-than-tphcm-nghi-tet-it-qua-185241201161505834.htm